 Looking for more information on finding the right herbal supplements for your digestive needs?
 Look no further than WTHN.

 What are the Health Benefits of Good Digestion?

 Simply put, a healthy gut is a happy gut.
 But how can you make sure that everything is running smoothly down there?
 First, it’s important to understand how your digestive system actually works.

 Like any part of the body, all areas of the digestive system work together + support each other.
 A healthy digestive system is one that is able to successfully move your last meal through your gastrointestinal tract (also referred to as your gut flora or microbiome) in a process called peristalsis.
 Once these foods or drinks reach your small intestine, your body breaks down their nutrients – like carbohydrates, proteins + vitamins – into smaller molecules that can be absorbed + sent into your bloodstream for energy, growth + cell repair.
 Any leftover waste or undigested food is then pushed out through your colon.

 When your digestive system functions properly, your body receives the nutrition + total support it needs to run smoothly without causing pesky side effects such as gas, bloating or discomfort.
 But the good news doesn’t stop there!
 Additional signs of a healthy gut include better mental clarity, increased energy + overall stamina, healthy weight loss, regular bowel movements, improved mood + a more reliable immune system.

 Sounds pretty great, right?
 Not only are there physical benefits to keeping your GI system healthy, but mental ones too.

-What About the Effects of Bad Digestion?
+What are the Effects of Bad Digestion?

-Some Additional Ways to Improve Your Digestion Naturally
+Additional Ways to Improve Your Digestion Naturally

 Want some good news?
 In addition to adding herbal remedies to your daily diet, there are other ways to support your body’s digestive health naturally.
 Here are just a few of the most beneficial ways we’ve found.